-The highlight of our short stay here was waking up before sunrise to catch the sun rays as they slowly flooded the entire valley with morning light.
+The highlight of our short stay here was waking up before sunrise to catch the sun’s rays as they slowly flooded the valley with morning light.

 1. Take Your Time!

 Most of the interactions will involve the sale of hand-made souvenirs.
-But if you are interested to learn more, Copper Canyon tours are available that take you to different villages in the surrounding area to learn and interact on a more personal level.
+But if you are interested in learning more, Copper Canyon tours are available that take you to different villages in the surrounding area to learn and interact on a more personal level.

-If you plan to visit Urique and Batopilas at the base of the canyon, it’s essential to avoid the summer months.
-Unless you like basking in 40 degrees Celsius weather.
-When we visited in November, we found the top of the canyon around Creel to be quite chilly at night, but the bottom of the canyon were very comfortable, weather-wise.
+If you plan to visit Urique and Batopilas at the canyon base, avoiding the summer months is essential unless you like basking in 40 degrees Celsius weather.
+When we visited in November, we found the top of the canyon around Creel to be quite chilly at night, but the bottom was very comfortable, weather-wise.

-Having your own wheels to explore all around the Copper Canyon is both cost efficient and more fun!
-You’ll be able to visit all the places on your own time schedule without a guide pushing you along.
+Having your own wheels to explore all around the Copper Canyon is both cost-efficient and more fun!
+You can visit all the places on your own schedule without a guide pushing you along.
 Plus, the drive down to Urique from Creel is an exciting experience not to be missed.

-The Raramuri/Tarahumara people are some of the poorest indigenous populations in all of Mexico.
-Farming is hard at the high altitudes around Creel and much of the tourist dollars go to non-local businesses.
-Purchasing a few inexpensive, but beautiful hand-crafted artisan products is a great way to help support the indigenous population.
+The Raramuri/Tarahumara people are some of Mexico’s poorest indigenous populations.
+Farming is hard at the high altitudes around Creel, and much of the tourist dollars go to non-local businesses.
+Purchasing a few inexpensive but beautiful hand-crafted artisan products is a great way to help support the indigenous population.

-If you plan to explore both Urique and Batopilas, make sure you always fill up on gas (or diesel) at Creel before you leave town.
+If you plan to explore Urique and Batopilas, always fill up on gas (or diesel) at Creel before you leave town.
 Gas stations are few and far between here in the Copper Canyon.

-Although both Urique and Batopilas are considered safe for tourists, it’s important to know that Poppy and Marijuana plants are grown throughout the bottom of the Copper Canyon.
-It is not unusual to see oddly expensive vehicles or even a gun or two.
-In total, we spotted 6 assault rifles.
+Although Urique and Batopilas are considered safe for tourists, it’s essential to know that Poppy and Marijuana plants are grown throughout the bottom of the Copper Canyon.
+Seeing oddly expensive vehicles or even a gun or two is not unusual.
+In total, we spotted six assault rifles.
 But tourists who keep on the main road and don’t go looking for trouble aren’t targeted and are very often safe from harm.

-In, and around, Creel, we felt completely safe.
-We even camped 3 nights around Lake Arareko and Valle de Los Monjes without any trouble.
+In and around Creel, we felt completely safe.
+We even camped three nights around Lake Arareko and Valle de Los Monjes without trouble.
 Locals are kind and honest.